View Categories

 • Alladi Krishna Swamy Ayyar said no ministry responsible to the people can afford light-heartedly to ignore the provisions in Part IV of the Constitution.

-• Dr B R Ambedkar said in the Constituent Assembly that a government which rests on popular vote can hardly ignore the Directive Principles while shaping its policy.
+• In the Constituent Assembly, Dr. B R Ambedkar remarked that a government reliant on popular vote is unlikely to disregard the Directive Principles when formulating its policies.

 • Government has to answer people before the electorate at election time if Directive principles of state policy are ignored by the government.